MIDI drum pads are great for quickly making beats and triggering one-shot samples in a much more enjoyable way than using a keyboard and mouse!

 Speaking of the hardware, the overall quality is pretty good.
 The pads feature excellent, sensitive velocity, so you can count on plenty of dynamics.
 There are four programmed banks, while the device is USB-powered, making this drum pad pretty portable.

 What Should You Look When Choosing MIDI Drum Pads?

 There are few things you should keep in mind when choosing MIDI drum pads.
 Think about your needs.
 What size drum pads do you need?
 Do you want extra knobs and controls for effects?
 What is your budget?

-Another important thing to consider what software or hardware you’re going to use this MIDI drum pad with.
-Though MIDI is compatible with all good music production software, so there’s not much to worry about here.
+Another important thing to consider is what software or hardware you’re going to use this MIDI drum pad with.
+However, MIDI is compatible with all good music production software, so there’s not much to worry about here.

 Finally, find a piece that guarantees good playing dynamics.
 Pads must be sensitive to velocity if you want to express yourself in a proper way.